Skip to main content

 High-Intensity Interval Training (HIIT) offers another powerful approach.
 This form of exercise, which involves short bursts of all-out effort followed by brief recovery periods, has been shown to create a significant post-exercise spike in testosterone.
 The metabolic stress created by HIIT can also lead to improvements in body composition over time.

-While moderate aerobic exercise is beneficial for cardiovascular health and weight management, it does not typically produce the same direct testosterone-boosting effects as or HIIT.
+While moderate aerobic exercise is beneficial for cardiovascular health and weight management, it does not typically produce the same direct testosterone-boosting effects as resistance training or HIIT.
 A well-rounded program that incorporates strength training as its cornerstone, supplemented with HIIT and moderate cardio, provides a comprehensive strategy for hormonal optimization.

 The following table outlines the primary hormonal effects of different exercise modalities, offering a clear comparison for structuring a training program.